ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 ++ HelloARCore.apk	small app which visualises the scanning process of the ARCore app.
 Doesn't need to be signed because it does not run on the GearVR.
 ARCore v1.0.0 can scan horizontal plains (floor/ceiling) and higly textured vertical plaines (posters/bookshelf).

-You have three options to get the positional tracking to run on your phone.
+You have four options to get positional tracking to run on your phone.
 I listed them in order of ease of use.

+Option 0:
+There is a positional tracking App available on sidload (http://sideloadvr.com/detail.php?id=11424).
+Which uses ARCore 1.0.0. and seems to work with S7, S8, S8+ and Note 8.
+It was not developed by me but some of you might prefer it because instalation is easy.

 Option 1 (quick option installing the apk):